 The origins of the Christmas tree

-It was in the town of Sélestat (between Colmar and Strasbourg) that the first Alsatian Christmas tree appeared.
-Or, at least, it is in Sélestat that, on the 21st December 1521, a Christmas tree was mentioned for the first time in history.
-Stored in the Humanist Library (Bibliothèque Humaniste) and dating to 21 December 1521, the records of the city of Sélestat contain a mention of the tree on page 239, in reference to four schillings which were given to the forest rangers to watch over the tree on Christmas Day.
-The city of Sélestat had to spend this money in order to protect its woods from ruination by the locals who wished to decorate their Christmas tree.
-More than decorating just a branch, the inhabitants of Sélestat adorned the whole tree – which was hung from the ceiling -, thus starting a new custom that would continue throughout the centuries to come across the whole world, from New York’s Rockefeller Centre to St Martin Place in Sydney.
+The tradition of decorated Christmas trees were a widespread tradition in Southern Germanic lands as early as the 16th century.
+It was in the town of Sélestat (between Colmar and Strasbourg) that the first official mention of a decorated tree in history appeared.
+Stored at the Humanist Library (Bibliothèque Humaniste) and dating to 21 December 1521, the records of the city of Sélestat contain a mention of the tree on page 239, in reference to four schillings which were given to the forest rangers to watch over the tree on Christmas Day.
+The city of Sélestat had to spend this money in order to protect its woods from ruination by the locals who wished to buy their Christmas tree at public markets.
+The demand for Christmas trees was so high in Alsace that local ordinances stated that “no person shall have for Christmas more than one bush of more than eight shoe lengths (4 feet)“.
+Indeed, more than decorating just a branch, the inhabitants of Sélestat adorned the whole tree – which was hung from the ceiling -, thus starting a new custom that would continue throughout the centuries to come across the whole world, from New York’s Rockefeller Centre to St. Martin Place in Sydney.

 The tradition of the Christmas tree was also boosted by the Reformation.
 In the second half of the 16th century, the Reformation leaders refused to use a Nativity scene during Christmas.
 Instead, they encouraged the development of the Tree tradition, as it does not depict Jesus or any other biblical characters.
 Martin Luther suggested that the Christmas tree could be a symbol of the Tree of Life in the Garden of Eden.